Board of Governors

 Most recently in July 2015 Graeme was appointed by the Centre for Process Innovation (CPI) as Director for the UK’s National Formulation Centre, a new world class UK based open access innovation centre for advanced formulated product design and manufacture.
 In his new role Graeme will focus on the establishment and management of the centre which will enable the development and manufacture of complex high-value formulated products within the UK thus accelerating and de-risking the innovation process.

-Prof Mary Dunning, OBE / Independent Governor / Chair of Quality & Students Committee and Queen Alexandra Sixth Form College Committee
+Prof Mary Dunning, OBE / Independent Governor / Chair of Queen Alexandra Sixth Form College Committee

 Mary has a Hon DCL, Hon DSc, MA Curriculum Studies and Dip HE plus a number of professional qualifications – RNT, RM, RGN.